Welcome to Debra Andrew Music

-Reaction in the UK Country Music Press, from other UK Folk and Country Music Artists and Radio Presenters has been extremely positive with first impressions stirring a warm welcome for the authentic sound of Debra’s voice and many finding her songs inspiring and beautiful.
+Reviews in UK Country Music Press, comments from the followers of the local BBC Radio shows across the UK who have listened to live performances, the support from other UK Folk and Country Music Artists and Radio Presenters has all been extremely encouraging with first impressions stirring a warm welcome for the authentic sound of Debra’s voice, many finding her songs inspiring and beautiful.
 Independent Radio Stations in Canada, Ireland, Scotland and Europe continue to add Debra’s songs to their playlists.

-In 2004 as a recording artist and song-writer Debra had great success in the UK charts with releases through Phonetic Recordings, Positiva and EMI Records, the USA with Robbins and other Major Labels across Europe and Australia.
-Debra has been seen on MTV performing her Chart-Topping ‘Blue Water’ co-written with producers ‘Black Rock’.
-The song became BBC Radio 1’s ‘Essential Tune’ in the summer of 2005 and featured on the soundtrack of the British Film / Comedy ‘It’s All Gone Pete Tong’.
-The release of ‘Blue Water’ in the US led to Debra collaborating with Ben Cullum and Ferry Corsten resulting in the songs ‘Forever’ and ‘Beautiful’ released in Europe and the USA during 2006/ 2007, with Beautiful becoming a club-anthem across the USA during the summer of 2007.
+Chart success continued for Debra, as both recording artist and songwriter, as she was invited to bring her vocal sound to other dance music projects including releases with Ministry of Sound, Phonetic Recordings, Positiva, EMI Records, in the UK and Europe, with Robbins in the USA and on other Major Labels worldwide.
+The Chart-Topping ‘Blue Water’ co-written with producers ‘Black Rock’ became Pete Tong’s and BBC Radio 1’s ‘Essential Tune’ in the summer of 2005 and featured on the soundtrack of the British Film / Comedy ‘It’s All Gone Pete Tong’.
+The MTV video featuring Debra and the release of ‘Blue Water’ in the USA led to Debra collaborating (again as co-writer and recording artist) with Ben Cullum and Ferry Corsten resulting in the songs ‘Forever’ and ‘Beautiful’ released in Europe and the USA during 2006/ 2007, with 'Beautiful' becoming a club-anthem across the USA during the summer of 2007.